AndreWeiner/phd_openfoam/README.md

 ./Allrun
 ```

 Note that there are dependencies between the various test cases.
 For example, running a species transport simulation with *speciesFoam* requires a mesh and a velocity field.
-So the order to execute the provided simulation setting would be *meshing*, *flow solution*, *species transport*.
+So the order to execute the provided simulation settings would be *meshing*, *flow solution*, *species transport*.
 Check out the *Allrun* scripts for more information.

 The naming convention for the test cases in relation to the geometry files presented before is as follows: